Home » Zero-Shot vs. One-Shot vs. Few-Shot Prompting (+ Templates)

 “Summarize this legal document in simple terms for a layperson.”

-Here, the AI is asked to perform the task with no specific examples of how to do it.
+Here, the model is asked to perform the task with no specific examples of how to do it.
 It uses its pre-existing knowledge to identify key points and provide a summary without additional context.
 Zero-shot prompting is powerful for general queries and is particularly useful when you’re dealing with general-purpose topics.

 Pros and Cons of Zero-Shot Prompting